 Under another new city ordinance, tenants who have lived at a unit for more than 3 years are now entitled to 120 days of advance notice, tenants of 6 months to 3 years of tenancy are entitled to at least 60 days advance notice, and tenants of fewer than 6 months are entitled to 30 days notice.
 Th ordinance also provides that tenants have until a judge enters an eviction order, to pay any late rent.
 Rent is still due on time if a tenant wants to avoid the filing of an eviction case in the first place or having to pay the landlord’s filing fees and costs.

-The Centers for Disease Control and Prevention has extended the federal eviction moratorium through 3/31/21.
+The federal moratorium on evictions was set to expire 3/31/21, but it has been extended through 6/30/21.
 This program is supposed to apply to tenants who: 1) cannot pay their rent due to COVID-19; 2) would become homeless or doubled up if evicted; and 3) have an income of less than $99,000 per year, did not have to pay income tax in 2019 or got a stimulus check.
 In order to apply, tenants will have to fill out the affidavit attached here: https://s3.amazonaws.com/public-inspection.federalregister.gov/2020-19654.pdf This is not rent forgiveness and rent remains due.
 People living in properties that either Fannie or Freddie has taken over because the owner couldn’t pay the mortgage are also protected — the moratorium on evictions has been extended as well.

 Individuals with pending court cases will be receiving postcards in the mail with information regarding their next court date.